 Why is Furnishing Futures different?

 Furnishing Futures is different to other furniture projects in two ways.
-Firstly, there will be no cost to the families.
+Firstly, there is no cost to families.
 Most furniture projects charge a discounted price for their items, but Emily noticed that even these low prices are out of the reach of the families she has met.
-Secondly, Furnishing Futures aims to work alongside each family to furnish the whole home with everything needed to live comfortably.
+Secondly, Furnishing Futures aims to work alongside each family to furnish the whole home with everything needed to live comfortably, should this be needed.
 Many charitable furniture projects are able to supply a few necessary items but this does not make a home and Emily strongly believes that creating a proper home is essential for families to have the best chance of leading full and productive lives.

-Furnishing Futures is in the pilot stage, working with a small number of families while we develop our model of working, and so we are not yet taking referrals from other organisations sorry.
+Furnishing Futures is in the pilot stage, working with a small number of families while we develop our model of working.

 Please keep checking back for updates about our referral criteria and for information about how you can help.